Format Transfers & Audio Restoration

-Our Transfer Suite uses the same equipment as Old Town School of Folk Music in Chicago, where our very own Joe Tessone works daytime as a lead Audio Archivist.
-We follow strict protocols written and developed by Joe Tessone under the guidance and recommendations of the Association of Recorded Sound Collections; the nation’s most trusted and respected audio preservation organization.
+We follow strict protocols written and developed by lead engineer, Joe Tessone, under the guidance and recommendations of the Association for Recorded Sound Collections; the nation’s most trusted and respected audio preservation organization.

 We take audio preservation very seriously because we understand its importance in preserving history.
 Our standard is 100% error-free transfers, every time.
 Without the proper gear and without the right engineer doing the job, this can very difficult to achieve.
 However, we guarantee the usage of strict protocols and follow ARSC’s standards for best practices.

 We will provide you an exact digital replica of what you bring us.

 Using state of the art software with extremely precise logarithms, we can also provide digital restoration and mastering of your transfer to give you a more clear and noise-free listening copy.

 We have been listening to the digital transfers of our audio tapes, and they sound great!
 It is really exciting as this is the first time this material has been heard in decades. - M. Richardson, Library Director, Museum of Contemporary Art Chicago

 The Time is Now to Transfer Your Audio

 Did you know that the projected lifetime of open-reel analog tape is only 10-20 years?
 It’s true.
 The tape starts to break down and lose quality around that time.
 From experience, tapes manufactured in the 1970′s have proven to be the most troublesome of them all.
 The good news is that just because a tape is past it’s prime does not mean it cannot be salvaged.
 Nevertheless, time is still of the essence and the longer you wait the less likely it will be that anyone can preserve it’s full quality.
 There will be a point when the tape is unusable and the audio will be lost forever